-Some cereals are safe for dogs, but you should avoid sugary cereals or those that have chocolate, raisins, and nuts.
+Can dogs eat cereal?
+Well, some cereals are safe for dogs, but you should avoid sugary cereals or those that have chocolate, raisins, and nuts.
 Opting for low-calorie, low-sugar cereals like Cheerios are perfectly safe for your pup, as long as you dole them out in small quantities.

 Featured image credit: ponce_photography, Pixabay